-210 DRAWING 4 Prerequisite: Drawing 3 211 DRAWING 4 Length: Semester course
+210 DRAWING 4 Prerequisite: Drawing 3

+Semester 211 DRAWING 4 Length: Grade Level: 11, 12

 This course builds upon drawing techniques and exploration of color, mark making and materials studied in Drawing 1, 2, and 3.
 The projects will be designed by individual students through independent study.
 Students will be challenged to explore a variety of new media and techniques while mastering their understanding of the elements and principles of art and design.